Andrew Kelly, Director/

 Naomi Miller, Deputy Director/

-Naomi joined the BCDP team in November 2018 from Bristol Cathedral, where she has spent the last 4 and a half years reinvigorating the cathedral’s fundraising efforts, enhancing the cathedral’s profile and relationship with the wider city and bringing in new types of programming to the cathedral diary.
+Naomi Miller joined the BCDP team in November 2018 from Bristol Cathedral, where she has spent the last 4 and a half years reinvigorating the cathedral’s fundraising efforts, enhancing the cathedral’s profile and relationship with the wider city and bringing in new types of programming to the cathedral diary.
 Prior to her move to the south west, Naomi was responsible for creating the Development office at the Sainsbury Centre for Visual Arts, Norwich and supporting the fundraising department of the Fitzwilliam Museum, Cambridge.
-Naomi plays an active part in the cultural life of Bristol, sitting on the board of the Wardrobe Theatre, the advisory of Bristol and Bath Cultural Destinations, the steering group of Bristol Arts Marketing and a DIY Arts Working Group.
+Naomi plays an active part in the cultural life of Bristol, sitting on the board of the Wardrobe Theatre, the advisory group of Bristol and Bath Cultural Destinations, the steering group of Bristol Arts Marketing and a DIY Arts Working Group.

 Zoë Steadman-Milne, Producer/